billyrigdon/Auri-Docs/README.md

 # Auri Docs

-Auri Docs is an open source network documentation app targeted towards MSP's currently in development.
+Auri Docs is an open source network documentation app targeted towards MSP's.
 A simple solution with no frills, Auri helps you to keep track of your client's network topology to make it easier for your technicians to provide stellar customer support.